alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

   </video>
   </div>
   <div style="font-size:10pt;margin-left:20px;margin-bottom:30px">
-    <p class="img-caption" style="margin-top:3px;margin-bottom:10px;text-align: center;"><strong>Figure 1.2</strong> - Window content transitions and shared element transitions in action in the Google Play Newsstand app (as of v3.3).
+    <p class="img-caption" style="margin-top:3px;margin-bottom:10px;text-align: center;"><strong>Figure 1.2</strong> - Content transitions and shared element transitions in action in the Google Play Newsstand app (as of v3.3).
 Click to play.</p>
   </div>
 </div>

-Lastly, the framework provides APIs for two types of Activity Transitions&mdash;_window content transitions_ and _shared element transitions_&mdash;each of which allow us to customize the animations between activities in unique ways:
+Lastly, the framework provides APIs for two types of Activity Transitions&mdash;_content transitions_ and _shared element transitions_&mdash;each of which allow us to customize the animations between activities in unique ways:

-> A _window content transition_ determines how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the activity scene.
+> A _content transition_ determines how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the activity scene.
 >
 > A _shared element transition_ determines how an activity's _shared elements_ (also called _hero views_) are animated between two activities.

-**Figure 1.2** gives a nice illustration of window content transitions and shared element transitions used in the Google Play Newsstand app.
+**Figure 1.2** gives a nice illustration of content transitions and shared element transitions used in the Google Play Newsstand app.
 Although we can't be sure without looking at the Newsstand source code, my best guess is that the transitions are set as follows:

-* The exit and reenter window content transitions for activity `A` (the calling activity) are both `null`.
+* The exit and reenter content transitions for activity `A` (the calling activity) are both `null`.
 We can tell because the views in `A` are not animated when the user exits or reenters the activity.
-* The enter window content transition for activity `B` (the called activity) uses a custom slide-in transition that shuffles the list items into view from the bottom of the screen.
+* The enter content transition for activity `B` (the called activity) uses a custom slide-in transition that shuffles the list items into view from the bottom of the screen.
-* The return window content transition for activity `B` is a `TransitionSet` that plays two child transitions that play in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
+* The return content transition for activity `B` is a `TransitionSet` that plays two child transitions that play in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
 The result is that the activity appears to "break in half" when the user clicks the back button and returns to activity `A`.
 * The enter and return shared element transitions both use a simple `ChangeImageTransform`, causing the magazine's cover `ImageView` to be animated seamlessly across the two activities.

 You've also probably noticed the cool circular reveal animation that plays under the shared element during the transition.
 We will cover how this can be done in a future blog post.
 For now, let's keep things simple and first familiarize ourselves with the Activity Transitions API.